ljedrz/pea2pea/README.md

 designed to surface synchronization bugs, leaks, and lifecycle inconsistencies that simpler tests can't reach.

-A representative session: **16 worker tasks** driving fully randomized operations against a pool of up to **32 concurrent nodes**, with action delays of **0-500µs**, processing **~35 million** paired connection lifecycles with **~46 million** messages delivered over a single 2-hour run.
+A representative session: 16 worker tasks driving fully randomized operations against a pool of up to 32 concurrent nodes, with action delays of **0–500µs**, completing ~32 million connect/disconnect lifecycles out of ~35 million attempts - `on_connect`/`on_disconnect` balanced across ~65 million callbacks - and ~44 million messages delivered, over a single 2-hour run.
 Every operation - node spawning, shutdown, connection establishment, disconnection, broadcast, unicast - is selected at random, without any coordination.
 Workers actively race each other on every shared structure the library exposes.

 Across the run the library: